 What goals can digital signage help you to achieve?

-For lots of digital signage the objectives they are trying to achieve are directly based around profits.
+For lots of digital signage, the objectives they are trying to achieve are directly based on profits.
 But this isn’t the only type of objective with which it can help.

 - ● Increasing sales

 - ● Improving the audience’s experience

 - ● Save costs and trees by not printing new materials all the time (e.g. leaflets, posters)

 - ● Providing entertainment

 As you can see, lots of these don’t directly revolve around profits.
 Many of them are applicable to public institutions as well (e.g. hospitals, schools, libraries) and these institutions are becoming increasingly aware of the benefits digital signage can bring them.
 See our customer stories for inspiration.